 April 12 - 13, 2013 in Tacoma, Washington

-We've just completed our 29th PSHS national reunion at the La Quinta Inn & Suites in Tacoma, Washington.
-If you missed it, here's a quick overview of what happened: Reunion Agenda.
-Pictures and videos coming soon.
+29th PSHS national reunion at the La Quinta Inn & Suites in Tacoma, WA was a blast.
+If you missed it, check out our 29th Annual Reunion page for Lt.
+Col. Al Cosio's riveting speech, pictures, videos and more.

 (The News-Tribune, 04/14/13) Zenaida Crisostomo Slemp of Puyallup joined her father’s military heritage organization years after his death.
 Something called out to her, telling her it was time to learn more about his past.